BA Product Design

-- empathic, experimental and provocative designers with strong communication skills
+- empathetic, experimental and provocative designers with strong communication skills

 What you will learn

-Across a suite of courses, you will explore making, critical thinking and designing using a variety of materials and technologies.
+Across a group of courses, you will explore making, critical thinking and designing using a variety of materials and technologies.
 These are informed by thought-provoking briefs.

 You will engage with a range of contemporary issues and future challenges, including:

 - product semantics

 Design and Screen Cultures courses are integrated with your practical studio work.
 These provide a contextual and theoretical understanding of contemporary design.